unhackathon/website/readme.md

 ```sh
 $ gulp deploy
 ```
-*Note: before deploying you must already have a production version of the app in the dist/ directory through eitehr the default gulp task or gulp build
+*Note: before deploying you must already have a production version of the app in the dist/ directory through either the default gulp task or gulp build

 ## Tasks